MarkvanMents/docs/content/developerportal/deploy/mendix-sso.md

         ![](attachments/mendix-sso/after-startup.png)
     5. Click **OK** to close the **Project Settings**.

-    {{% alert type="info" %}}If there is already an After startup microflow, you should not replace it, but rather add the MendixSSO_AfterStartup microflow as an action in the existing microflow{{% /alert %}}
+    {{% alert type="info" %}}If there is already an After startup microflow, you should not replace it, but rather add the MendixSSO_AfterStartup microflow as an action in the existing microflow{% endhint %}

 3. To use the *default* user administration pages, add the pages **MyAccountViewEdit** and **UserOverview** to the app navigation by performing the following steps:
     1. Open **Navigation** from the **Project Explorer**.